KinomotoTomoyo/BatterySimulator/README.md

 # Statement
 Welcome to use this simulator!
-This simulator is aimed to provide a user-friendly GUI for people who do not have strong battery or computer knowledge.To use this simulator, you should install OpenFOAM6 and ParaView5.4.0 on your computer as well.
+To use this simulator, you should install OpenFOAM6 and ParaView5.4.0 on your computer as well.
 This simulator is under GPLv3 which means you can use it for free.
 However, you **cannot** use it for any commercial purpose.
 The simulator has been tested successfully under ubuntu-18.04.6 environment, please ensure your system environment is higher than this one(ubuntu-20 is also acceptable).